laoguowangCP/godot-statechart-sharp/README.md

 What is statechart?

 - A state machine.
+- Supports hierarchy states.
-- Supports hierarchy state, with various state mode.
+- Has various state mode.

 This plugin provides basic nodes to build statechart in Godot editor.